Joel-Haeberli/computer-science/docs/themes/Computer Science Basics.md

 ## CPU Registers

 Registers are fast, small storage locations within the CPU used for immediate data access.
-They can store data, memory addresses, and control information, and are crucial for performing computations, reading/writing memory, and executing instructions.
-It's not possible to write from memory to the memory directly.
+They can store data, memory addresses, and control information, and are crucial for performing computations, reading/writing memory, and executing instructions. **It's not possible to write from memory to the memory directly**.
 Always done over a register.
 Common registers include:

 | 32-bit | 64-bit | Acronym             | Function                               |
 | ------ | ------ | ------------------- | -------------------------------------- |